Plain English Guide to Buying Off the Plan

 Time to complete

 The contract will give the developer some flexibility as to the time frame in which the project is to be completed.
-Usually, the contract provides that the developer must complete the development as quickly as possible, but if he cannot complete within a certain period of time then either party will have the right to cancel the contract.
+Usually, the contract provides that the developer must use reasonable or best endeavours to complete the development by a particular date, usually referred to as the ‘Sunset Date’.
+If he cannot complete within this period (including any extensions referred to in the contract) then either party may have the right to cancel the contract.
 In those circumstances the deposit is refunded to the purchaser.
 Again, these provisions need to be looked at carefully to make sure you have adequate protection.

 It is important to make sure that the developer agrees to remedy any defects which appear after completion.
-Normally the developer will agree to a defects maintenance clause.
+Normally the developer will agree to a defects liability clause.

 There is always some significant delay between the date of signing the contract and the completion date.
 Not all lending bodies will be prepared to give you a formal finance approval with an open ended time frame.
 In addition, your own financial circumstances may change between the date of contract and the completion date.
 Therefore, you will need to be satisfied that (one way or another) you will be able to obtain any required finance when the time for completion comes.